SmarchSoftware/watchtower/README.md

 	Route::get('password/reset/{token}', 'Auth\PasswordController@getReset');
 	Route::post('password/reset', 'Auth\PasswordController@postReset');

-> :hand: **Note** As a convenience, the default Laravel auth views are included with watchtower in the "smarch\watchtower\Views\auth" folder.
-Simply copy and paste these to your "root\resources\views" folder to enable them.
+> :hand: **Note** As a convenience, the default Laravel auth views are included with Watchtower in the "vendor\smarch\watchtower\src\Views\auth" folder.
+Simply copy and paste the auth folder to your "root\resources\views" folder on your app to enable them.

 #### :trident: Why "Watchtower"?
 I've been a DC geek for over 30 years now.
 Watchtower is the name of the floating spacestation the Justice League used to monitor / administer the super heroes. ....coulda been worse.
 I was thinking of going with OMAC for a while. :smile: